 2. Is there anything that you need to do right now to be able to disengage?

 This question answers that nagging feeling that you’ve forgotten to do something.
-Check your Inbox and your To-Do list for those things that have to happen today.
+Check your inbox and your To-Do list for those things that have to happen today.
 Ask yourself what would really happen if you didn’t do whatever you’re considering – you’d be surprised how many things can wait until the next day.

 3. When do you need to do the things that you didn’t get done today?

 There might be a lot of things that came up during the day that need to be done sometime soon, but they don’t have to happen today.
-If it needs to happen tomorrow or some specific day in the future, put it in whatever solution you have so that you’ll see it tomorrow.
+If something needs to happen tomorrow or some specific day in the future, put it in whatever solution you have so that you’ll see it tomorrow.
 That way your mind can let it go and you can get some peace.

 If you didn’t finish whatever you were working on today, make a note of where to start for the next time you pick it up.
 This is great for those creative projects that you need to maintain momentum on but might not be able to work on every day.